The Sumerian/Babylonian Goddess- Ashtare/Ishtar

 In Bohemia, Christ was honored on Easter Sunday and the Goddess on Easter Monday, which was the Moon-day as opposed to the Sun-day.

 Besides, Life as "alive" should be celebrated, so Celebrate Spring as Goddess Day!
-Honoring the Great Creatrix-Binah who is the Qabalistic "Will to Form".
+Honoring the Great Creatrix-Binah who is the Qabalistic "Will to Form" and ourselves who are Life.

 Alleged association with Ēostre